Tribune, Tronc And Beyond: A Slur, A Secret Payout And A Looming Sale

 On the same day the sale was announced, Tribune Publishing brought Levinsohn back as the company's chief digital officer.
 The company cited "a report to the board of directors finding no wrongdoing on the part of Mr. Levinsohn."
 In a more recent statement to NPR, Tribune Publishing said Levinsohn has proved to be "an inclusive and trusted leader."

 In March, Ferro announced he was retiring.
 Hours later, he was accused in Fortune magazine of inappropriate advances by two women seeking to do business.
-Ferro made a deal to sell his stake in the company but it fell through.
+Ferro made a deal to sell his stake in the company, but it fell through.
 Tribune Publishing said it would pay Ferro the $15 million in fees at once.

-In subsequent months, unions won recognition at the Chicago Tribune, Tribune Publishing's newly purchased Virginia metro papers, and the company's suburban publications in Maryland, which include the Capital-Gazette papers.
+In subsequent months, unions won recognition at the Chicago Tribune, Tribune Publishing's newly purchased Virginia metro papers, and the company's suburban publications in Maryland, which include the Capital Gazette papers.
 A man wielding a shotgun stormed its Annapolis newsroom earlier this year and killed five staffers, including four journalists.

-Reporters from sister papers filled in at the Capital-Gazette newspapers.
+Reporters from sister papers filled in at Capital Gazette.
 So did some journalists working elsewhere, without pay.
-The foundation of Michael Ferro and his family contributed $1 million toward a charitable fund set up to aid the families of the newspaper's employees.
+The foundation of Ferro and his family contributed $1 million toward a charitable fund set up to aid the families of the newspaper's employees.

 The company has also cited the crisis in Annapolis as an unexpected cost.
 Since then, Tribune Publishing executives have embarked on more buyouts and layoffs.